 The Fine Print: The size of tax benefit is governed by the battery size of the vehicle.
 Since the credit can only be claimed in the year the vehicle was put into service, the annual federal tax liability of the buyer may also be a limiting factor in the size of the tax benefit received.
 For leased electric vehicles, the credit can only be claimed by the lessor but a portion of the benefit is often passed along to the lessee (driver) in the form of reduced payments.

 Federal Tax Credits for Electric Vehicle Charging Equipment

+It is possible these credits could return in the future, but there is not immediate renewal or replacement moving forward.
 More information on this tax credit, including links to IRS forms, is available at the U.S. Department of Energyʼs Fuel Efficient Vehicle Tax Information Center.

 Electric Utility Incentives

 Vermont Electric Coop is offering customers a $250 bill credit for the purchase of a new or used plug-in electric vehicle.
 Leases are eligible for a $50 bill credit for each year of the lease.
 Visit their Energy Transformation Program resources for more information.

 Other Vermont electric utilities may have reduced rates for charging and/or electric car purchase incentives.
 Please contact your local electric provider to learn more about planned or current programs for electric car owners.